JordinPinzon/Java/README.md

 ## Create image
-Create the docker image with the following command: docker build -t springboot-hello-world .
+Create the docker image with the following command: docker pull jordin13/java-app:latest

 ## Run the Docker Image
-Once the image is downloaded, you can run a container with the following command: docker run -p 8080:8080 --name AppJava springboot-hello-world
+Once the image is downloaded, you can run a container with the following command: docker run -d -p 8080:8080 --name java-app jordin13/java-app:latest

 ## Access the Project
 Open your browser and go to the following address: